hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - A. Einstein, 1926:  Die ursache der maanderbildung der flusslaufe und des sogenannten Baerschen Gesetzes. *Naturwissenschaften*, 14, 223–224.

 Einstein's doctoral dissertation included a theoretical prediction for the viscosity of a dilute suspension of spheres, a result still taught (e.g., Gary Leal's *Advanced Transport Phenomena*, 2007).
 His very first scientific paper in 1901 was on a molecular model for capillarity.
+In 1920, Einstein wrote a paper on the molecular relaxation technique, related to the dispersion of sound velocity in a chemically reacting gas mixture.
 Einstein's greatest contribution to hydrodynamics may be that he encouraged his post-doc, Robert H. Kraichnan (1928-2008) to work in fluid mechanics; Kraichnan later made influential contributions to the theory of turbulence.
 Einstein's son Hans Albert (1904-1973) was a distinguished hydraulic engineer who worked at the U.S. Dept. of Agriculture, CalTech, and UC Berkeley.

 ### The founders of quantum theory